niclet/yi-hack-v2/README.md

 * Base firmware : 2.1.1_20160429113900
 * Telnet server activated
 * FTP server activated
-* Original chinese voice replaced with english voice
+* Ability to choose voice between Chinese, English and French

 Warning about some models that are usable only in China
 =======================================================